 What materials should not be included in a compost pile?

-While many organic materials can be composted, some should be avoided.
-Meat, dairy products, and oily foods can attract pests and slow down decomposition.
-Pet waste, diseased plants, and weed seeds should also be avoided as they can introduce harmful pathogens or weed seeds into the compost.
+You can compost many organic materials, but you should avoid some.
+Meat, dairy products, and oily foods attract pests and slow decomposition.
+Pet waste, diseased plants, and weed seeds introduce harmful pathogens or unwanted seeds into the compost, so exclude them.

 What is the typical time frame for compost to transform into usable soil?